uea-teaching/web-based-programming/lectures/canvas.md

 Why is it not 500, 1000, 1500, etc?
 :::

+## Animation {data-auto-animate="true"}

+Instead of logging to console, we could draw our image on the canvas.

 # Events

 Formally, an event is a message that is sent from the browser to a JavaScript function.